-Yesterday, I got angry at God for my life situation.
-I had wanted a different outcome in something and found myself in my car yelling about how unfair life is.
+I’ve been sorely hurt by a certain situation in my life.
+I had wanted a different outcome in a certain matter but didn’t get my heart’s desire.
+Lately I’ve had bouts of anger.
+Once I found myself in my car yelling about how unfair life is.
 “Everything sucks!”
 I shouted.
 And then, I told God, “How can you let these things happen?
 You can’t be good.”

-But then, last night I was reading St. Faustina’s Diary.
-In it, Jesus tells Faustina, “The flames of mercy are burning me–clamoring to be spent; I want to keep pouring them out on souls; souls just don’t want to believe in my goodness.“
+In her diary, St. Faustina records frequent conversations she had with Jesus.
+One time, Jesus told her that “the flames of mercy are burning me–clamoring to be spent; I want to keep pouring them out on souls; souls just don’t want to believe in my goodness.“

-That’s true of me.
-I don’t want to believe in God’s goodness either.
+How true that is.
+I know that I don’t want to believe in God’s goodness.
 When I go to confession and say my act of contrition, I have no problem saying I “detest all my sins because I dread the loss of heaven and the pains of hell…” that much is true.
 But I have trouble being sincere with the ensuing words “…but most of all because they offend you, my God, who are all good and deserving of all my love.”

 My sins offend God?
 But I’m so small and He is so great.
 He is omnipotent.
 But yet I am told that is true.
 And I try hard to believe that my sins actually do hurt Him, that he is “all good and deserving of all my love.”

 So it is with “good.”
 Even clearly bad things can be called good.
 For instance, a parent might say “that’s good” to their kid who just beat up another kid.
 “He deserved it.”
 Many liberals think that having the right to abortion is “good.”
-That euthanasia is “good” (eu means good).
-Many conservatives would say the opposite of those is good.
-Not having the right to abortion is good.
+That euthanasia is “good”.
+They’re big on the “greater good,” but Catholics are all about “common good.”
+Most conservatives say that not having the right to abortion or euthanasia is good.

-But I digress.
-If I am to wear my new hat, I need a definition of “good” that is fixed and firm.
+But if I am to wear my new hat, I think I’m in need of a new definition of “good” that is fixed and firm.
 Good can’t just mean whatever humans want it to mean.
 We can never agree that this or that is good.
 God is not good in the way we want Him to be good.
 God is good in the way that He is.

 Think of this: Good Friday is the day Jesus was crucified.
 Is that good?
 God does not give me everything I want.
 Is that good?
 God sends us crosses and burdens or lets us carry those of our own making.
 Is that good?
-Yes.
-Yes.
-Yes.
+Sadly, I think the answer is “Yes.”

-All of these seemingly bad things can be understood as good when viewed in light of God and eternity.
+All of these seemingly bad things can be understood as good when viewed in light of eternity.
 This life is short.
 The path is hard.
-But God’s mercy is burning Him.
+We don’t always get what we want, but maybe it will help me to remember that God’s mercy is burning Him.
 He wants so badly to bestow on us His mercy.
+So many souls do not accept the mercy that Jesus offers us.

 Well, comfortable or not, I suppose it could get some people thinking.
 When I wear the hat, I’ll pray that whoever sees it will have a yearning to know the true definition of “good” and will receive God’s mercy and love.